Practice overview

 International arbitration

 Bobby has a very busy arbitration practice.
-He is instructed in a wide range of arbitral matters, including numerous LCIA, ICC and LME arbitrations.
+He is instructed in a wide range of arbitral matters, including numerous LCIA, ICC, DIFC and LME arbitrations.
 Bobby’s work in arbitrations covers all stages of proceedings, from the pre-action stage through to the hearing itself, and enforcement after successfully obtaining an Award.

 Although the details are mostly confidential, the type of work Bobby has recently been involved in includes:

-• Acting for the Respondents in a $120m LCIA arbitration concerning an investment in a medical technology company (ongoing).
+• Acting for the Respondents in a $120m LCIA arbitration concerning an investment in a medical technology company (settled in 2025).

 • Acting (being led by Alan Gourgey KC and leading Jia Wei Lee) in an LCIA arbitration concerning a major commercial dispute relating to a Russian mine, worth many hundreds of millions of dollars.